alephnode/alephnode/src/pages/10-typescript-node-api/index.md

 You can check out the current state of the project on its <a href="https://github.com/alephnode/inventory-app" target="_blank">GitHub repository</a>, or follow along below for a walkthrough on setting up the project.

-First, a look at the project structure:
+First, a look at the project structure (jumping into the _/backend_ directory, that is):

 ```bash
 .